collective/collective.tileindex/README.rst

   Think of Mosaic or collective.cover, or any package that builds on ``plone.app.blocks``.
 - ``tile-types-view`` for a page, showing which tiles this page uses.
 - ``tile-types-overview`` for the Plone site root, with a total for the whole site, including search results for individual tiles.
+- This has also been made to work with Volto blocks.
+  The control panel either shows tiles or blocks, not both.

 Documentation